timo-drick/compose_libraries/README.md

 ## OpenGL Pixel Shader

-Provides a composable that can display a pixel/fragment shader wirtten in GLSL.
+Provides a composable that can display a pixel/fragment shader written in GLSL.
 [See details here](opengl_pixel_shader/README.md)